-A service mesh is in control of delivering service requests in an application.
+A service mesh controls the delivery of service requests in an application.
 Common features provided by a service mesh include service discovery, load balancing, encryption and failure recovery.
-High availability is also common through utilizing software controlled by APIs rather than utilizing hardware.
+High availability is also common through the use of software controlled by APIs rather than through hardware.
 Service meshes can make service-to-service communication fast, reliable and secure.

 How a service mesh works